ch33r10/SANSCTISummit2021/README.md

  <li>Monnappa K A. Learning Malware Analysis - <a href="https://www.amazon.com/Learning-Malware-Analysis-techniques-investigate-ebook/dp/B073D49Q6W">Link</a></li>
 <hr></hr>
 <h6 align="center"><small>FOR THE LAWYERS</small></h6>
-<h6 align="center"><sub>"The opinions expressed in this Github repo are those of the individual account, in their individual capacity, and not necessarily those of the employers.
-Use of SCYTHE's Purple Team Exercise Framework (PTEF) does not endorse them as a vendor."</sub></h6>
+<h6 align="center"><sub>"The opinions expressed in this Github repo are those of the individual account, in their individual capacity, and not necessarily those of the employers."</sub></h6>